A Graph-Based Approach for Category-Agnostic Pose Estimation: Experiments

 \subsection{Ablation Study}

-We conducted a number of ablation studies on the MP-100 dataset.
-We first evaluate our method using different backbones, showing the advantages of Swin Transformer architecture for localization tasks.
-We then show the contribution of the geometrical structure prior by evaluating our model using wrong skeleton relations.
-Lastly, we further show the power of graph structure by evaluating the performance using masked inputs.
+We conducted several ablation studies on the MP-100 dataset.
+We first show quantitative examples using out-of-distribution images.
+Then, we display the contribution of the geometrical structure prior by evaluating our model using different skeleton relations.
+Then, we demonstrate the advantages of using graph structure in handling occlusions by evaluating the performance using masked inputs.
+Lastly, we test our model's performance under a cross-category setting.
 We perform all ablation experiments on the test set of MP-100 split1 under the 1-shot setting following~\cite{Shi_2023_CVPR, xu2022pose}.

-\paragraph{Different Backbones.} We assess our model's performance with various pre-trained backbones, including a CNN-based backbone (ResNet-50) and two distinct pre-trained transformer backbones, namely Dino~\cite{caron2021emerging, oquab2023dinov2} and Swin V2~\cite{liu2022swin}.
-Dino and DinoV2 are self-supervised Vision Transformers trained via self-distillation, resulting in robust, finely detailed semantic features.
-Moreover, these encoded semantic representations are shared among related but distinct object categories.
-Swin Transformer restructures self-attention with a window mechanism, balancing efficiency and performance for vision tasks.
-This hierarchical architecture has the flexibility to model at different scales and has linear computational complexity with respect to image size.
-As shown in Table~\ref{Tab:backbone}, SwinV2 outperforms other options, delivering superior results while maintaining efficiency comparable to the CNN-based backbone.
-In addition, using a larger backbone boosts performance, but at the price of efficiency and size.

-\paragraph{The Contribution of Graph Structure.} To assess the contribution of the graph structure prior, we evaluate our method using random graph inputs by choosing edge connections randomly for each instance.
-This results in a performance decrease of 9.57\%, validating the contribution of the graph decoder and the use of structural knowledge.
+In the supplementary, we also show our model's performance with various pre-trained backbones, aligning with DETER-based results~\cite{lin2023detr} regarding the preferred backbone.